Arduino based EVSE/Charging point

 Type : rar

 You can use standard USB to TTL adapter to upload HEX file to your Arduino.
 Connect it exactly same as you would do while using Arduino IDE.
 Just instead of using Arduino IDE use program called Xloader.
+Make sure you use only Xloader version 1.00, newer versions requires special adapter.
+If you having difficulties finding Xloader v1.00 please contact me.
 Download my HEX file, open it in Xloader, chose Nano*(ATmega 328) (*chose UNO if you got UNO bootloader on your Pro Mini board), chose correct COM port for your adapter, connect your Arduino to adapter and press Upload.
 If you are using PL2303 based adapter please hold reset button on Arduino, and release it straight after you pressed Upload in Xloader.
 After powering Arduino for the first time you need to press button PB1 and hold it till you see at least 6A on display to set the maximum current, as internal EEPROM of your Arduino is empty and no values are stored.
 You can even make it as a three phase charging point.
 Just connect power supply feed to neutral and one of the phases.
 And use one of the relays to control 4 pole contactor.
 I have added new "soft stop" future in this firmware.
 If you press button while charging point is in charge state, it will stop PWM signal and after 300ms disconnects relays.
 Do not use this function for vehicles with Type1 charging connector as it will triggers fault code on your vehicle.
 This function must be used only for vehicles with Type2 charging connector.

 There is update on this project.
 This update allows user to get some parameters and readings from EVSE, and also protect it from unauthorized use.
 This is done by using cheap Lolin V3 board (ESP8266 based), MaQiaTTo broker and a "MQTT Dash" App for Android smartphones.
 To read more about this update, please > click here <.